ahlisbon/CJKmaterialProcessing/README.md

 - Avoid having two sheets open at once.
 The script will not let you continue if you have more than one open.

 ## FirstSearch URL for Your Institution
-In order to pull data like an OCLC#, ISBN#, or Title to search FirstSearch, you need to provide the script with a URL that can load FirstSearch
+In order to pull data like an OCLC#, ISBN#, or Title from the spreadsheet to search FirstSearch, you need to provide the script with a URL that can load FirstSearch

 - Do NOT log into FirstSearch and copy that URL, it will not work.
 - Identify they URL your institution uses to access FirstSearch.
 Whatever link you are using to open FirstSearch, copy that link and paste it here.